cvedovini/wp-linkedin/readme.txt

 There are also several widgets.
 One widget displays the recommendations scroller, one displays your network updates, and two widgets show a "profile card" - one of which is the standard LinkedIn JavaScript profile widget, the other uses a customizable template.

+**ATTENTION:** Since v1.6 the call to add the javascript for the recommendations slider to the page as been moved to the `recommendations.php` template.
+If you customized that template you must add the following line to the top of your custom template: `wp_enqueue_script('responsive-scrollable');`

 == Installation ==